-(a) Soils, in particular high class soils, are retained for their primary productive value.

-(b) Ensure the adverse effects of activities do not compromise the physical, chemical and biological properties of high class soils.
+- (a) Retain the primary productive value of Ssoils, in particular high class soils, are retained for their primary productive value. - (b) Ensure the adverse effects of activities do not compromise the physical, chemical and biological properties of high class soils.